yjingj/BFGWAS_SS/libStatGen/README.txt

 To compile, from the top level directory, type: "make" To compile with debug symbols, type: "make debug"
-To test (after compiling), from the top level directory, type: "make test"
+To test (after compiling), from the top level directory, type: "make test" To clean all make steps, from the top level directory, type : "make clean"

 Under the main statgen repository, there are:
 * bam - library code for operating on bam files.